jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I( should) see :text in the :tag element with the :attribute attribute set to :value in the :region( region)</code></summary>

 <br/>
-Assert text in an element with a specific attribute value in a region
+Assert text in an element with a specific attribute value in a region.
 <br/><br/>

 ```gherkin